knobs-dials/fritzbox-traffic/README.md

 Change the login info in helpers_fritz.py before running

-# Broken-ish
+# Broken-ish?

 This code broke when our fritzbox got replaced, largely because the username was no longer empty.

-There is also a newer version of the exchange, based on SHA256 rather than MD5, that I haven't figured out yet.
+There is also a newer version of the exchange, based on SHA256 rather than MD5, that I made work (probably, with some more work) but now I have no way to test whether the old version still works.

-I'll try to update for both.
-If you need the username fix only, bug me.
+Feel free to tell me what's broken.

 # notes